Monocarp/preternatural-text-repo/frontend/CONTEXT.md

 ## Known Tech Debt

 - `SearchCurate.tsx` is ~1200 lines - should split into sub-components
+- `BookDetail.tsx` is ~1300 lines - Story Review could be extracted
 - No TypeScript interfaces for API responses
 - Tree is re-fetched on every page mount (should cache in store)